Where to Find Basic Essentials When the Shelves are Empty

 In just 5 to 7 days, you will have a beautiful sourdough starter (yeast) made from scratch.
 This is so amazing.
 Complete step-by-step instructions here for how to start, feed, and bake fabulous sourdough bread using your homemade yeast.

-If you absolutely cannot find toilet paper locally at Walmart, Target, supermarkets, Costco, or Sam’s Club—turn to online and janitorial suppliers.
+Should we face shortages of toilet paper and you absolutely cannot find toilet paper locally at Walmart, Target, supermarkets, Costco, or Sam’s Club—turn to online and janitorial suppliers.

 While not the lowest price you’ll ever pay, No.2 Toilet Paper has high quality, 3-ply luxury TP in stock right now.